• Admissions

 A Sober Community

-The most important advantage is that the 12-step program helps you maintain sobriety and meet new people with similar goals.
+The main benefit is that the 12 step program helps you stay sober.
+It also lets you meet new people with similar goals.
 It provides an excellent opportunity to make a solid, sober community that supports their recovery.

 Attending regular meetings keeps you attentive and reminds you to stick to your goals on the recovery path.
 You are more encouraged by the people with you on this journey, which helps you stay positive and committed.